Peak District: Other taxa

+National Park

+The Peak District National Park was the first national park to be designated in the United Kingdom, on 17 April 1951 (following the National Parks and Access to the Countryside Act of 1949 and a resulting public enquiry to establish its boundary).
+It was one of ten parks created in the 1950s in the wake of the 1945 Dower Report and 1947 Hobhouse Report, which recommended the creation of national parks in England and Wales.
+The park has an area of 1438 km2 and receives approximately 13 million visitors each year.
+90% of the national park is privately owned, with the largest single owner being the National Trust (12%).

+The national park is governed by the Peak District National Park Authority, which was established under the 1995 Environment Act, replacing the Peak Park Planning Board.
+The authority has 30 members, 14 appointed by the Secretary of State for Environment, Food, and Rural Affairs and 16 appointed by the local authorities covered by the park.
+The local authorities and the number of members they appoint are as follows:

 History

 The Peak has been inhabited from the earliest periods of human activity, as shown by finds of Mesolithic flint artefacts and palaeo-environmental evidence from caves in Dovedale and elsewhere.
 Signs of Neolithic activity include monumental earthworks or barrows such as the one at Margery Hill.

 The Bronze Age saw the area well populated and farmed.
 Evidence remains in henges such as Arbor Low near Youlgreave and the Nine Ladies stone circle at Stanton Moor.
 In the same period and into the Iron Age, hill forts such as Mam Tor's were created.
 The Romans drew on the area's rich mineral veins, exporting lead from the Buxton area along well-used routes.
 Buxton was a Roman settlement known as "Aquae Arnemetiae" for its spring.

-Theories on how the name Peak derived cite the Pecsaetan or peaklanders, an Anglo-Saxon tribe inhabiting the central and northern parts of the area from the 6th century CE, when it belonged to the Anglian kingdom of Mercia.
+The Pecsaetan or peaklanders, an Anglo-Saxon tribe, inhabited the central and northern parts of the area from the 6th century CE, when it belonged to the Anglian kingdom of Mercia.
 Barrows from the Anglo-Saxon period are present, including Benty Grange, where the eponymous helmet was found.